DeepLearnXMU/mc_tit/ocrmt30k_data/README.md

 ```

 ## v1.0
 We also release the v1.0 data, which is the original data used in our paper.
-However, we highly recommand v2.0 data.
+We make further manual corrections based on v1.0 to build v2.0 data.
+We highly recommand v2.0 data.

 ## Proprecess code
 We release the proprecess code, If you want to proprecess the raw data, you need to install the paddleocr(https://github.com/PaddlePaddle/PaddleOCR) first, and then run the `ocr_proprecess.sh`